Synodicon Vetus

-The Synodicon Vetus, also called Libellus Synodicus, is an anonymous, pseudo-historical book of early Christianity, largely based on earlier Greek sources.
-It contains information on synods and ecumenical councils from the first century CE up through the year 887.
+The Synodicon Vetus, also called Libellus Synodicus, is an anonymous, pseudo-historical book about early Christianity, written in the 9th century AD but largely based on earlier Greek sources.
+It contains information on synods and ecumenical councils from the first century up through the year 887.

 Contents

 Each chapter records the history of one single ecumenical council, and contains information digested from earlier sources such as the Historia Ecclesiastica of Eusebius, and the work of the same name by Socrates of Constantinople.
 There are also myriad very specific details that do not appear in any other historical work - such as the number of bishops who attended any given council - that some scholars have suggested are inventions of the author's imagination rather than fact.
 Likewise, it has been suggested that some synods or councils recorded in the Synodicon Vetus did not even happen.

-The Synodicon Vetus is also the only ancient source that asserts the canonical books of the Bible were decided at the First Council of Nicaea.
-French Enlightenment writer Voltaire popularized the idea in the 18th century, and Christian radical Robert Taylor revived it in the 19th, but all instances of this assertion seem to trace back to the Synodicon Vetus., which relates:
+The Synodicon Vetus is also the earliest source that asserts the canonical books of the Bible were decided at the First Council of Nicaea.
+French Enlightenment writer Voltaire popularized the idea in the 18th century, and Christian radical Robert Taylor revived it in the 19th, but all instances of this assertion seem to trace back to the Synodicon Vetus, which relates:

 The canonical and apocryphal books it distinguished in the following manner: in the house of God the books were placed down by the holy altar; then the council asked the Lord in prayer that the inspired works be found on top and the spurious on the bottom.